European-Unified-ID/EUID-docs/docs/guides/mobile-plugin-gma-ios.md

 <!-- As of 2024-04-17 -->

-This documentation is for the EUID GMA Plugin for iOS version 0.3.2 or later.
+This documentation is for the EUID GMA Plugin for iOS version 1.0.0.

 ## GitHub Repository